emilkerren/buslines/src/main/java/com/sbab/sl/buslines/README.md

 ## Running
 ### Start backend by
 * running BuslinesApplication.java from IDE
-* or by standing on workspace root and running command 'mvn spring-boot:run'
+* standing on workspace root and running command './mvnw spring-boot:run' from linux or 'mvnw.cmd spring-boot:run' on windows
-* or navigate to /target folder and run 'java -jar buslines-0.0.1-SNAPSHOT.jar'
+* navigate to /target folder and run 'java -jar buslines-0.0.1-SNAPSHOT.jar'

 ### Start frontend by
 * open another terminal window and navigate to src/main/java/com/sbab/sl/buslines/app and run 'npm start'